-The current women representation on the Board is 37.5%, comprising three (3) women Directors out of a total of eight (8) Directors.
+The current women representation on the Board is 42.9%, comprising three (3) women Directors out of a total of seven (7) Directors.
 This is in line with the gender diversity recommended by MCCG.
-The Company received a recognisation by the Ministry of Women, Family and Community Development for achieving the target of at least 30% women on Board in Public Listed Companies in conjunction with Hari Wanita 2016.
+The Company received a recognition from the Ministry of Women, Family and Community Development for achieving the target of at least 30% women on Board in Public Listed Companies in conjunction with Hari Wanita 2016.